zeffa/dynaforms/README.md

 cd dynamic-form-builder
 ```
 ## Preferences
-I prefer to use docker to build and run the app.
+- I prefer to use docker to build and run the app.
+- For design, the app supports Three (3) form creation capabilities
+    - UI Interface;
+        - This is most preferred.
+        - Any one can use it.
+        - No need of technical knowledge
+    - JSON Form Builder:
+        - is the second option.
+        - This is form user with technical skills and understands json
+    - API:
+        - You can use the api as well to submit the form.
+        - You need to also have json undrstading
+        - Technical understanding of APIs as well

 ### Why docker?
 - Docker provides a consistent environment for development and production.
-It also makes it easier to share the app with others.
+- It also makes it easier to share the app with others.
 - Docker also makes it easier to run the app on different operating systems.
 - Docker avoids `dependency hell` where different machines have different versions of dependencies.
 - Above all, docker avoids `It's runing on my machine` shenanigans.

 ## With Docker and make
 Copy the .env* files from `server/sample_envs/` directory to the `server/` directory.

 Run the following command to copy the `.env*` files to the `server/` directory.

 ```sh